 Tretinoin (Retin-A) is one of the world’s most popular acne treatments.
 It’s scientifically proven to reduce acne lesions and prevent outbreaks, making it a mainstay of acne therapy for more than 40 years.
+Take this skincare routine quiz to see if Tretinoin can be part of your skin care regimen.

 Beyond its benefits as an acne treatment, tretinoin can also be a highly effective treatment for melasma, a skin condition characterized by gray-brown patches, usually symmetrical, that can develop on the face.